microsoft/UFO/instantiation/README.md

         }
     ],
-    // The comment for the instantiated task "request_comment": "The task involves typing a specific string 'hello' and setting the font type to Arial, which can be executed locally within Word."
+    // The comment for the instantiated task "request_comment": "The task involves typing the specific string 'hello' and setting the font type to Arial, which can be executed locally within Word."
 }
 ```

-And there will also be `action_prefill_templates` folder, which stores the copied chosen templates for each tasks.
+Additionally, a `prefill_templates` folder will be created, which stores the copied chosen templates for each task.

 ## Workflow